-With the advent of summer comes a horde of health issues that affect just about everyone.
+With the advent of summer comes a horde of health issues that force us to pay a visit to our general physician.
 These issues are not confined to summer in our region, but also across the globe.
 Read on to find out what top summer health issues are, and how you can avoid them:

 This is the commonest problem in the summer, especially in high humidity areas like Karachi where the heat can catch you off guard.
 More often than not we forget to carry a water bottle with us, and thus a combination of lack of water and heat can cause dehydration.
 Dehydration manifests with dizziness, dry mouth, and increased body temperature.